Check your dates:

 Castlehill, West Mainland - Orkney

-On the hill, about a mile from the main road, Castlehill overlooks magnificent views of many islands and the spectacle of the Eynehallow Roost where the North Sea and Atlantic Ocean meet.
+High up on Burgerhill, below the RSPB Birsay Moor Hide famous for The Red Throated Divers, Castlehill overlooks magnificent views of many islands and the spectacle of the Eynehallow Roost where the North Sea and Atlantic Ocean meet.

-The Orkney Islands are very friendly where there is the opportunity to relax in peace and quiet, as well as offering a great choice of outdoor activities in some of the most beautiful surroundings in the UK – clear, clean air – big skies – miles of coast and ever changing seas.
+The Orkney Islands are very friendly with the opportunity to relax in peace and quiet in some of the most beautiful surroundings in the UK – clear, clean air – big skies – miles of coast and ever changing seas.

 There are many activites, loch and sea fishing, archaeology tours, many coastal walks and an annual calendar of cultural events